TilakPatel/NBA-Prospect-Debate/README.md

 # NBA Prospect Debate

-## Site to discuss the latest NBA players.
-Allows users to upload player info, write player reviews, and submit rankings.
+## Web application that allows you to discuss the latest NBA draft prospects.

-## Written using the MEAN Stack.
-MongoDB, Express, Angular, and Node.JS
+## Written using the following:

+- Angular.JS
+- Node.JS
+- MongoDB
+- Bootstrap

+## Here are features:

+- Submit player rating votes
+- Submit player writeups
+- Vote on player writeups